nopnop2002/esp-idf-ssd1306/README.md

 # esp-idf-ssd1306
 Sample code for driving OLED display with SSD1306 driver via ESP-IDF's I2C master driver.

-I consulted the following repository.
+I used this repository as a reference.
 https://github.com/yanbe/ssd1306-esp-idf-i2c

 You have to set this config value with menuconfig.